idptools/goose/README.md

 ## Last updated May 2025

 ### What's new (the highlights)?
-* Thanks to moving to a system whereby sequences are generated using numpy vectorized operations, we no longer need to use weighted probabilities for sequence generation to keep gOOSE fast.
-This should dramatically imporimproveve the sequence space that GOOSE can explore when generating a protein seuqence.
+* Thanks to moving to a system whereby sequences are generated using numpy vectorized operations, we no longer need to use weighted probabilities for sequence generation to keep GOOSE fast.
+This should dramatically improve the sequence space that GOOSE can explore when generating a protein seuqence.
 * A completely new approach for sequence / sequence variant generation has been launched!
 Check out the new SequenceOptimizer documentation on ReadTheDocs.
 * SPEED!
 GOOSE is faster.
-This is obviously thanks to the numpy vectorized operations but also to metapredict V3 being able to simultaneously predit disorder for over 256 sequences at once.
+This is numpy and metapredict V3.
-* Additional functionality for sequence creation (custom probabilities for amino acids wehn specifying sequences by properties).
+* Additional functionality for sequence creation (ex. custom probabilities for amino acids when specifying sequences by properties).
 * Updated minimal_variant functionality.
-It is technically slower but does a much better job of minimizing the number of amino acids mutated when trying to create your desired sequence from a starting sequence.
+It is  slower but does a much better job of minimizing the number of amino acids changed when trying to create your desired sequence from a starting sequence.

-**NOTE:** Further documentation and examples on generating sequences based on self interaction or interaction with other IDRs (or the surface of folded proteins...) is coming soon!
+* Addition of demo Jupyter Notebooks.
+See /goose/demos for examples on using SequenceOptimizer, generating sequences based on interactions, and making custom optimizer properties

 ### What is GOOSE?